m2osw/snaplogger/README.md

             << "My Secure Message"
             << SNAP_LOG_END_SECURELY;

-    Also we have a special modifier you can use like this:
+    Finally, for the "secure" component, we have a special modifier you can use like this:

         SNAP_LOG_INFO
             << snaplogger::secure
+            << "This is a secure message"
             << SNAP_LOG_END;

-    This gives you examples on how to implement your own flags.
+    This gives you examples on how to implement your own components.

+    You can also make components mutually exclusive.
+For example, we do not allow you to add the "normal" and "secure" components to the same message.
+The network components (see the eventdispatcher project) also include "local"/"remote" and "tcp"/"udp" pairs, which can't be used simultaneously.

+    You can also create your own components using one of the `snaplogger::get_component()` functions.

+    **WARNING:** When adding any one component, the default ("normal") component will not automatically be added.
+If you want that component to be included, you have to do it explicitely:

+        SNAP_LOG_INFO
+            << snaplogger::get_component("electric-fence")
+            << "My message here"
+            << SNAP_LOG_END;

+    In this case, the only component added to the message is "electric-fence".
+    If you also want to have the "normal" component, make sure to include it in the list:

+        SNAP_LOG_INFO
+            << snaplogger::section(snaplogger::get_component("electric-fence"))
+            << snaplogger::section(snaplogged::g_normal_component)
+            << "My message here"
+            << SNAP_LOG_END;

+    **Note:** You should allocate your components once and then reuse their pointers for efficiency.
+Calling the get_component() function each time is slow.

 * Regex Filtering